 - Lint buildup in the dryer vent

-Stage 2 – “Minute 2 and 3” The growth stage
+Stage 2 – “Minutes 2 and 3” The Growth Stage

-In stage 2, a homes construction materials and content contributes to the rapid growth of smoke, flames and gases.
+In stage 2, a home’s construction materials and content contribute to the rapid growth of smoke, flames and gases.
 Curtains, fabrics, bedding and furniture begin erupting into flames and the fire spreads more rapidly.

-The fire in this stage begins to spread by basically two ways:
+The fire in this stage begins to spread in basically two ways:

 - Flames spread by direct contact – the flame is directly touching the next item to burn.

-- Auto- ignition, where an item or object spontaneously burst into flames when the temperature gets so hot.
-A wall, a piece of furniture or other items just burst into flames without having any flames touching them.
+- Autoignition – where an item or object spontaneously bursts into flames when the temperature gets too hot: a wall, a piece of furniture or other items just burst into flames without having any flames touching them.